ajurenoks/dip483_t0/README.md

-# dip483_t0
-Introduction task AI in Python
+# Bard in Python introduction task